The mission of the Alaska Housing Finance Corporation is to provide Alaskans access to safe, quality, affordable housing.

 Adjusted Change in Net Position

-During FY2003, the corporation worked with the administration and the legislature to pass HB256, which continued the transfer plan and limited total transfers to the state to a percent of the corporation's "adjusted net income."
+During FY2003, the corporation worked with the administration and the legislature to pass HB256, which continued the transfer plan and limited total transfers to the state to a percent of the adjusted net income of the corporation.
 The latest amendment to the transfer plan was through SB 270 which reads as follows:

 SECTION 2.
 This Act takes effect June 20, 2010.